 It’s completely up to you.
 Often our families like to meet face to face right away as this is usually the best way of deciding whether or not a nanny is the right fit for your family.
 If you’re really busy or would like to have a preliminary chat, then a phone call is the perfect way to introduce yourself.

 Often it will just be a quick five minute chat to find out a little more about them before deciding to meet face to face.
-If you’re really getting on and there’s lots you want to find out it might like fifteen minutes.
+If you’re really getting on and

 We’d always encourage you to meet your nanny in person before you agree to start working together.
 You can arrange a time and place to meet each other using our messaging platform.
-This is a great chance for your nanny to meet the kids.
+This is also a great chance for your nanny to meet the kids.